 Blood is composed of cells and cell fragments suspended in an aqueous solution called plasma.
 This technique uses a single drop of blood which is placed onto a glass slide.
 The drop is spread thinly over the surface of the slide to produce a single layer of cells.
 The sample is then allowed to air dry.
 In order to visualize the cells, a stain or a dye is added.
 These stains usually contain methylene blue or other azure compounds which are basic dyes and eosin which is an acidic dye.

 In this slide, you can see how the stain makes the blood cells different colors.
-For example, the light purple of the red blood cells and the dark purple of the lymphocytes.
+For example, the light purple of the red blood cells and the dark purple of the nuclei of white blood cells known as lymphocytes.
 These little purple dots are platelets.
 The different compounds bind to different parts of the cells allowing them to be distinguished from one another.
 The stain is applied to the dried blood smear for a few minutes then rinsed off.
 Giemsa and Wright stains are two common stains used for blood smear preparations.
 Our image today is of a Wright's stain which is made up of a combination of methylene blue and eosin.
 Wright's stain is used to show blood cells and sometimes malarial parasites.